Gruntfuggly/remembrall/README.md

 **Import** will take the contents of the current editor and import them into the tree replacing any existing content.

+**Find Next** can be used to find the next occurrence when searching the tree.

 ## Installing